LakshmiRadhakrishnan09/AWS-Security-Specialist/Tools.md

 AmazonSSMManagedInstanceCore, CloudWatchAgentServerPolicy

-Collect Inventory.
-OS used. applications running.
+**Collect Inventory.** OS used. applications running.
 You can find out how many instances are using a particular version of software. \
-Instances that are compliant
+Instances that are compliant/Not complaint

 Chhose all instances, or specific instances by tags.

-SSM can manage on-premise servers.
-On-premise need to have a certificate(instaed of IAM role) + Activation ID
+**SSM can manage on-premise servers.
+On-premise need to have a certificate(instaed of IAM role) + Activation ID**

 Session Manager : to connect